vlaaad/vlaaad.github.io/reveal.md

 The simplest shape is labeled numbers.
 Labeled means that those numbers exist in some collection that has a unique label for every number.
 For maps, keys are labels, for sequential collections, indices are labels and for sets, numbers themselves are labels.

-A pie chart is the only chart that shows labeled numbers:
+A pie chart shows labeled numbers:

 ![Pie chart demo](/assets/reveal/pie-chart.gif)